-- Physical Injury.
-This is where a child is beaten/punched/kicked hurt in a physical way. - Emotional Abuse.
+Physical Injury.
+This is where a child is beaten/punched/kicked hurt in a physical way.

+Emotional Abuse.
 This is when a parent or carer behaves in a way that is likely to seriously affect their child's emotional development.
 It can range from constant rejection and denial of affection, through to continual severe criticism.
-Witnessing domestic violence can be considered a form of emotional abuse. - Neglect.
-This the persistent lack of appropriate care of children, including love, stimulation, safety, nourishment, warmth, education and medical attention. - Sexual Abuse.
+Witnessing domestic violence can be considered a form of emotional abuse.

+Neglect.
+This the persistent lack of appropriate care of children, including love, stimulation, safety, nourishment, warmth, education and medical attention.

+Sexual Abuse.
 This is when a child or young person is pressurised, forced or tricked into taking part in any kind of sexual activity with an adult or young person.
-This can include kissing, touching the young person's genitals or breasts, intercourse or oral sex.
-Encouraging a child to look at pornographic magazines, videos or sexual acts is also sexual abuse.
+This can include kissing or touching the young person's private parts of their body.
+It can also be about encouraging a child to look at magazines, online videos or people in real life touching each other's private parts.